ten-protocol/go-ten/design/bridge_design.md

   function receiveAssets(bytes calldata memory) public
   ```
 * ```solidity
-  function bridgeETH() payable public
+  function bridgeETH() payable public //this function will only be available on L1 as L2 will only have WETH
   ```
-  this function will only be available on L1 as L2 will only have WETH

 * functions to interact with OpenZeppelin's whitelist.

 It will also have the following properties required for the OpenZeppelin whitelist to run.
 The whitelist is discussed in detail further down this document.